- WEEK 6 -

 Connection is expanding your network.
 Business building is a long term effort.
 Customers may not buy from you for several years (or they may hop in without even speaking with you).
 The point is, embrace marketing methods that feel delicious, because this can be the rest of your life!
 That said, money comes from God, through people, via sales.
 What are you doing to expand your network of people?
 Social media, like Facebook and Instagram, can be a remarkable way to meet amazing people you wouldn’t encounter otherwise.

 Actively cultivate relationships with high quality people.
 I recommend reaching out and engaging with at least 1 new person a week.
-More if you are actively trying to expand your client base (3 perhaps even 5 people per week - but don't strain your energy if you are an introvert!).
+More if you are actively trying to expand your client base (2-3 people per week? but don't strain your energy if you are an introvert!).
 How do you meet new people?
 Ask friends for connections ("Do you know any awesome people I should connect with?").
 See who Facebook recommends.
 Connect without any intention to sell - just engage and deepen with wonderful people.

 Our Calling asks that we be of service in the world.
 I strongly believe that purpose-driven entrepreneurs benefit from being service oriented.
 In part because we are asked to be in the world, in part because talking about our work and using our gifts with others HELPS US LEARN ABOUT OURSELVES.